samlam369/audible-scrapper/README.md

 - Accepts an Audible book URL as input.
 - Extracts and flattens book information (e.g., title, author, narrator, length, release date, etc.).
+- Automatically copies the values array to your system clipboard.
-- Outputs the data in an array format suitable for pasting.
+- Outputs the data in both formatted JSON and flattened array formats.
 - Integrates with `PasteArray.ahk` for quick database entry.

 ## Requirements